Somatics Minor

 We believe that a complete education in the arts should take you beyond the classroom and the local community.
 By studying abroad, you’ll gain more than a change of scenery.
 You’ll embark on a transformative educational experience and bring a global perspective to your field of study.
 Explore upcoming trips offered in partnership with the Center for International Education.

-Alumni Spotlight in Dance
+Alumni Stories in Dance

 -